Binary Additive Problems: Theorems of Landau and Hardy-Littlwood Type: Granville-Lune-Riele partitions

-By GLR-conjecture (12), for every sufficiently large $n,$\enskip $\nu(n)>0.$ On the other hand, $\nu(n)\leq C\ln^2n\ln\ln n.$ The following arguments show that the GLR-conjecture is essentially unprovable.
-Note that the number of GLR-partitions of $2^k,\enskip k\geq3$ is not more than $C_1k^2\ln k,$ such that the total number of such partitions for $2^k\leq x$ is $O(\ln^3x\ln\ln x).$ Note, furthermore, that, the most primes of Goldbach partitions of $2^k$ are in interval $(2^{k-1}, 2^k)$ and do not take part in Goldbach partitions as the most parts of neither previous nor following powers (see sequence A152451 in [18]).
-Thus, if to remove the most primes in every GLR-representations of $2^k, k=3,4,...,$ we obtain a sequence $P^*$ of primes with the counting function $\pi^*(x)=\pi(x)-O(\ln^3x\ln\ln x).$ Replacing in $P^*$ the first $N$ terms by $N$ consecutive primes (with arbitrary large $N$), we obtain a sequence which essentially is indistinguishable from the sequence $P$ of all primes with help of the approximation of $\pi(x)$ by $li(x),$ since, according to well known Littlewood result [14], the remaider term in the theorem of primes could not be less than $\sqrt{x}\log\log\log x/\log x$.
-But, according to our construction, for this sequence of primes we have infinitely many even numbers for which the GLR-conjecture is wrong.
-Thus the conjecture is essentially unprovable. \begin{remark} Note that if $ A(x)$ is the counting function of sequence $A152451$ $[18]$ then, because of\enskip $\sum_{3\leq n\leq \log x}2^n/n^2=O(x/\ln^2x),$ we have $A(x)=\pi(x)-O(x/\ln^2x).$ It is well known that for the approximation of $\pi(x)$ by $x/\ln x$ the remainder term is, as the best, $O(x/\ln^2x).$ Therefore, beginning the constructing algorithm of sequence $A152451$ from $k\geq N$ (with arbitrary large $N$) we obtain a sequence which essentially is indistinguishable from the sequence of all odd primes with help of the approximation of $\pi(x)$ by $x/\ln x,$ although, according to the construction, we have infinitely many even numbers which are not expressible by sum of two primes of this sequence.
-Hence, in principle, it is impossible to prove the binary Goldbach conjecture using such approximation of $\pi(x).$ Notice also that, a more economical algorithm leads to sequence $A156284 \enskip[18]$ (see also an interest sequence $A156537$ of "wells"). \end{remark}
+By GLR-conjecture (\ref{12}), for every sufficiently large $n,$\enskip $\nu(n)>0.$ On the other hand, $\nu(n)\leq C\ln^2n\ln\ln n.$ The following arguments show that the GLR-conjecture is essentially unprovable.
+Note that the number of GLR-partitions of $2^k,\enskip k\geq3$ is not more than $C_1k^2\ln k$ and, consequently, the total number of such partitions for $2^k\leq x$ is $O(\ln^3x\ln\ln x).$ Note, furthermore, that, the largest parts of the Goldbach partitions of $2^k$ are in interval $(2^{k-1}, 2^k)$ and do not take part in the Goldbach partitions as the largest parts of neither previous nor following powers for $k_1<k$ or $k_2>k.$ Thus, if to remove the largest parts in every GLR-representations of $2^k, k=3,4,...,$ we obtain a sequence $\mathbb{P}^*$ of primes with the counting function $\pi^*(x)=\pi(x)-O(\ln^3x\ln\ln x).$ This sequence in the asymptotical sense essentially is indistinguishable from the sequence $\mathbb{P}$ of all primes with help of the approximation of $\pi(x)$ by $li(x),$ since, according to well known Littlewood result \cite{14}, the remaider term in the theorem of primes could not be less than $\sqrt{x}\log\log\log x/\log x$.
+But, according to our construction, for sequence $\mathbb{P}^*$ we have infinitely many even numbers for which the GLR-conjecture is wrong.
+Thus the conjecture is essentially unprovable. \begin{remark} Moreover, using only a weak approximation of $\pi(x)$ by $x/\ln x,$ by the similar arguments one can show that it is impossible to prove the bi